Positional Attention: Expressivity and Learnability of Algorithmic Computation: Experiments

-We compare Positional Transformers with standard Transformers using Rotary Positional Embedding (RoPE) \citep{10.1016/j.neucom.2023.127063}, a widely adopted technique in natural language processing contexts, which has also been applied to algorithmic tasks \citep{bounsi2024transformers}.
-Even though RoPE manages to decrease the OOD test loss, this improvement is not enough to claim value generalization.
-Our architecture still performs significantly better in every task.
-The results for this experiment are presented in \Cref{fig:fix_scale_rope}.
+We compare the performance of positional Transformers and standard Transformers using alternative positional encodings, such as binary and sinusoidal encodings \cite{vaswani2017attention} and Rotary Positional Embedding (RoPE) \citep{10.1016/j.neucom.2023.127063}, a widely adopted technique in natural language processing contexts that has also been applied to algorithmic tasks \citep{bounsi2024transformers}.

+For binary positional encodings, we use $\lceil \log_2 n \rceil$ dimensions, where each entry represents the binary encoding of its index in $\lceil \log_2 n \rceil$ bits, with zeros encoded as $-1$.
+The result for binary encodings is shown in \Cref{fig:fix_scale_binary}.
+For sinusoidal positional encodings, we follow the strategy outlined in \cite{vaswani2017attention}, with the encoding dimension set to $\lceil \nicefrac{n}{2} \rceil$.
+The result for sinusoidal encodings is shown in \Cref{fig:fix_scale_sine}.
+From an expressivity perspective, while these encodings are less expressive than one-hot positional encodings, they maintain consistent out-of-distribution (OOD) performance across all ranges.
+Furthermore, positional Transformers outperform standard Transformers in every task tested.

+As for RoPE, while it manages to decrease the OOD test loss, this improvement is far from what is observed in positional Transformers across every task.
+The results of this experiment are presented in \Cref{fig:fix_scale_rope}.